RealAlexZ/MultiMeter/README.md

 # MultiMeter

-## Overview

-MultiMeter, an aesthetic AU/VST audio analyzer, caters to audio engineers, producers, and musicians who seek precision and versatility.
-Leveraging the JUCE framework, MultiMeter delivers a robust array of functions for pristine real-time audio analysis to empower mixing, mastering, and sound design.

-## User Interface
+ChucKsplainer is a Web-based chatbot that teaches ChucK—a programming language for music creation—by helping students explore, understand, and complete ChucK code.
+This platform democratizes educational resources for both computer science and music education.

 ![multimeter-demo](https://github.com/RealAlexZ/MultiMeter/assets/97690118/ce64ecb6-801e-4e9d-8815-1f97655c272d)

 Note: If you are using MacOS and the meters are not responding to the audio signals, try removing the return keyword in Fifo::getNumAvailableForReading() and Fifo::getAvailableSpace().

-## Features

 ### General Metering
-- Implements a high-performance FIFO (First In, First Out) buffer to efficiently handle audio data between DSP and GUI threads.
+- Employs a high-performance FIFO (First In, First Out) buffer to handle audio data between DSP and GUI threads.
-- Features a series of comboboxes and sliders to personalize metering behavior, including averager durations and various meter displays.
+- Features comboboxes and sliders to personalize metering behavior.

 ### Level Meter
-- Provides instantaneous visual feedback of audio signal levels with support for both peak and RMS readings.
+- Provides instantaneous visual feedback of audio signal levels with numeric value displays in decibels.
-- Displays numeric values of signal levels in decibels, providing precise and quick reference.
+- Supports both Root Mean Squared (RMS) and peak readings.
-- Allows users to adjust the decay rate of meter ticks with multiple responsiveness options.
+- Enables user adjustment of the decay rate of meter ticks with multiple responsiveness options.
-- Includes the ability to hold peak tick values for a specified duration to enhance the analysis of transient audio material.
+- Allows holding peak tick values for a specified duration to enhance the analysis of transient audio materials.

+### FFT Spectrogram Analyzer
+- Presents a high-resolution Fast Fourier Transform (FFT) spectrum with logarithmically scaled frequency bins, displaying the frequency content over time with a curve of all frequency components in the incoming signal and enabling in-depth spectral balance analysis.

 ### Histogram
 - Visualizes the distribution of signal level dynamics over time.

+### Correlation Meter
+- Provides instantaneous and average correlation readings between left and right channels to help identify phase issues and ensure mono compatibility.

 ### Goniometer
-- Converts L/R audio signals into Mid/Side representations that provide valuable insights into stereo field distribution and phase relationships.
+- Converts L/R audio signals into Mid/Side representations that provide insights into the coherence of the stereo field distribution and phase differences between the left and right channels.

 ### Correlation Meter
-- Provides instantaneous and average correlation readings between left and right channels to help identify phase issues and ensure mono compatibility.
+- Provides real-time readings of the phase correlation between left and right audio channels, ranging from +1 (fully in-phase) to 0 (wide stereo) to -1 (out-of-phase), for identifying phase issues and ensuring mono compatibility.

-### Spectrogram Analyzer
-- Boasts a high-resolution spectrogram that displays the frequency content over time across both left and right channels, enabling in-depth spectral balance analysis and identification of potential mix flaws.

-## Dependencies
+### Dependencies
 - **JUCE:** 6.1.2